OmeGak/dotfiles/README.md

 * `dot run` will symlink new files into your home directory and run topic installers.
-* `dot osxrun` will install OS X applications and apply setting defaults.
+* `dot macosrun` will install OS X applications and apply setting defaults.
 * `dot edit` will open an editor on your `~/.dotfiles` folder.